pgoltstein/mouse-od-columns/README.md

 ### Part 1: Clusters for ocular dominance in cortical layer 4

+First, make sure to run the code from the correct folder, which for part 1 is: "part1-od-clusters-layer4".
+If you are not already there, use the ```cd <folder name>``` command to move into a directory (see e.g. step 3 above), and use ```cd ..``` to move out again.
+Use the ```dir``` command to get an overview of which folder/directory you are in, and what files and subdirectories are present.

 These paths are just FYI:
 * Code path: “./code/part1-od-clusters-layer4”
 * Data paths: “./data/part1-responsemapdata”, “./data/part1-planedata-od-layer4”, “./data/part1-planedata-retinotopy-layer4”, “./data/part1-planedata-od-layer4-caiman”, “./data/part1-tileddata-od-layer4”, “./data/part1-tileddata-ret-layer4”